eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 }
 ```

-With this iterative approach we simulate the logic around alternating between flying and resting states.
+With this iterative approach, we simulate the logic around alternating between flying and resting states.

 ```typescript
 const nth = <T>(g: Generator<T>, n: number): T => {